Free and Confidential Counselling

 On-Campus Counselling is available Monday to Friday from 9 am to 4.30 pm.
 UOW Counselling Services are open all year round including session breaks.
 We are closed public holidays and when the university closers at the end of the year.

-If you are cannot attend an appointment, could you please give at least 24 hours’ notice.
+If you are unable to attend an appointment, could you please give at least 24 hours’ notice.

 Your first visit

 Appointments last for approximately 50 minutes.
 On your first time visit the counselling service, please arrive 15 minutes early.

 After filling in your paperwork, the counsellor will introduce themselves and discuss confidentiality.

 Your first appointment will focus on understanding what your goals are from counselling.
 The counsellors will not tell you the answer to your problem, but instead will assist you in assessing your options and developing tools and strategies for resolving it yourself.